What is sleep deprivation?

 What are the symptoms of sleep deprivation?

-At first, sleep deprivation may cause minor symptoms, but over time, these symptoms can become more serious.
+At first, sleep deprivation may cause minor symptoms.
+But over time, these symptoms can become more serious.

-Initial sleep deprivation symptoms may include:
+Early sleep deprivation symptoms may include:

 - Inability to concentrate

-- Reduced physical strength
+- Less physical strength

-- Diminished ability to fight off infections
+- Less ability to fight off infections

-Sleep deprivation complications over time may include:
+Sleep deprivation problems over time may include:

 - Increased risk for depression and mental illness